liamwhite/Derpibooru-dl/README.md

 skip_glob_duplicate_check = **You should probably not use this unless you know what you are doing.
 (Speedhack for use with single output folder)** move_on_fail_verification = **Should files that fail the verification be moved?
 If false they will only be copied.** save_comments = **Should image comments be requested and saved, uses more resources on both client and server.**

+[General]
+show_menu **Should a text based menu be shown instead of automatically running the batch mode?** hold_window_open = **Should the window be kept open after all tasks are done, to allow the user to confirm the program worked**
 ````

 ### Example of typical settings